K.S.A. Chapter 60 Article 31a

 60-31a07.
 Notice of Protection Orders

-A copy of any order under the protection from stalking act shall be issued to the victim, the defendant and the police department of the city where the victim resides.
+A copy of any order under the protection from stalking, sexual assault or human trafficking act shall be issued to the victim, the defendant and the police department of the city where the victim resides.
 If the victim does not reside in a city or resides in a city with no police department, a copy of the order shall be issued to the sheriff of the county where the order is issued.

 60-31a08.
 Procedure

-Except of otherwise provided in the protection from stalking act, any proceedings under this act shall be in accordance with chapter 60 of the Kansas Statutes Annotated and shall be in addition to any other available civil or criminal remedies.
+Except as otherwise provided in the protection from stalking, sexual assault or human trafficking act, any proceedings under this act shall be in accordance with chapter 60 of the Kansas Statutes Annotated, and amendments thereto, and shall be in addition to any other available civil or criminal remedies.

 60-31a09.
 Contempt.

-If upon hearing, the court finds a violation of any order under the protection from stalking act, the court may find the defendant in contempt pursuant to K.S.A.
+If, upon hearing, the court finds a violation of any order under the protection from stalking, sexual assault or human trafficking act, the court may find the defendant in contempt pursuant to K.S.A.
 20-1204a, and amendments thereto.